minamagdyshehata/TeleBotTotal/README.md

 tbt.py can be imported to any python script to use it's functions as shown in tbtUsage.py.

-it returns the update weather it's text,contact,voice,video,audio,location,document or photo.
+it returns the update whether it's text,contact,voice,video,audio,location,document or photo.

 It can also send a text messages, Qop or a documents to a specific Chat ID.